Wednesday, May 23, 2012

 -UA has consistently outranked *U as a public institution according to the USNWR

--Not only has Alabama won 3 of 4 in football (and was 1 point away from making it 4 straight), they've also swept *U in both basketball and baseball in each of the last series
+-Not only has Alabama won 3 of 4 in football (and was 1 point away from making it 4 straight), they've also swept *U in both basketball and baseball in each of the last series.
+Not to mention gymnastics, men and women's golf, softball, etc.

 -UA currently has a larger student body and it's estimated by 2014, UA will have 10,000 more students than *U